 There are several key measures that we will use to monitor our progress in the delivery of our council priorities.
 We will report our progress against these measures each year.
-The measures are
+The measures are as follows:

-- Equalities and diversity our gender pay gap as a percentage of the workforce - Reducing the number of council buildings (Percentage reduction in the number of council - Access to our website (readability figures for website) - Percentage of potential ACCESSLine calls reduced and/or diverted to alternative channels social media etc - Number of social media followers/engagement rates with Angus Council - Health and safety a reduction in the number of reported accidents/incidents - Access to digital services via Digital Certainty Index - Number of fraud investigations and levels recovered in £'s - Percentage of our Change Fund target achieved
+- Equalities and diversity our gender pay gap as a percentage of the workforce - Reducing the number of council buildings (Percentage reduction in the number of council buildings) - Access to our website [Readability figures for website] - Percentage of potential ACCESSLine calls reduced and/or diverted to alternative channels social media etc. - Number of social media followers/engagement rates with Angus Council - Health and safety a reduction in the number of reported accidents/incidents - Access to digital services via Digital Certainty Index - Number of fraud investigations and levels recovered in £'s - Percentage of our Change Programme savings targets we have achieved

 This is our Council Plan, refreshed for 2020/21.
-We will be reporting on our progress against this plan in October 2020 and we will bring a further refreshed plan forward in March 2021.
+We will be reporting on our progress against this plan in October 2020 and we will bring a further refreshed plan forward in March 2021